DarkLevelSecurity/Cyber_Black_Ops_Armory/Tools/deep-buster/README.md

 |  |- attack.rs # where the brute-force will happen?
 |- debug/
 |  |- mod.rs # debuging messages
-Cargo.toml
-Cargo.lock
 ```

 ### Usage
-just go inside the project directory an run
+just go inside the project directory an run this
 ```
 cargo build
 ```
-to build the tool, and you can run `target/debug/dir-buster`
+to build the tool.
+and you can run it with `target/debug/deep-buster`

 ```
 Usage: deep-buster [-u <url>] [-w <wordlist>] [--all]